Family Encyclopedia >> Home & Garden

 Why does it work?

-Terre de Sommières is an ultra-fine cleansing clay which originally comes from a small village, Sommières, located near Montpellier.
+Terre de Sommières is an ultra-fine cleansing clay from the village of Sommières near Montpellier, France.

 Bonus tip